Russell from Perth

 For Russell, ENGO Patches are part of a broader approach to blister prevention.

-Russell provides an update a few months later with some serious bushwalking under his belt.
+Russell provided an update a few months later with some serious bushwalking under his belt.